ACCESS-NRI/ILAMB-workflow/docs/source/ilamb_note.md

             └── rsus_Amon_CLM40cn_historical_r1i1p1_185001-201012.nc
 ```

 There are two main branches in this directory.
-The first is the `DATA` directory–this is where we keep the observational datasets each in a subdirectory bearing the name of the variable.
-While not strictly necesary to follow this form, it is a convenient convention.
+The first is the `DATA` directory: this is where we keep the observational datasets each in a subdirectory bearing the name of the variable.
+While not strictly necessary to follow this form, it is a convenient convention.
 The second branch is the `MODEL` directory in which we see a single model result from CLM.

 #### 4.1.1) Add files to DATA

 There is a lot of DATA available to add.
 Take a look at https://www.ilamb.org/ILAMB-Data/ and https://www.ilamb.org/IOMB-Data/ for extensive lists for ILAMB-Data (land modelling) and IOMB-Data (ocean modelling).

-`ilamb` has a commandline prompt to add new DATA in a substructure.
+ILAMB has a commandline prompt to add new DATA in a substructure.
 To fetch all available DATA from the website, you can simply go to your $ILAMB_ROOT and type
 ```
 >>> ilamb-fetch
 ```